How to Get Residency in Spain

 Family Reunification

-Relatives, civil partners, and in-laws of Non-EU citizens residing in Spain can apply for family reunification, under the condition that the said foreigner living in Spain has been in the country for at least one year (with a valid permit).
+Relatives, civil partners, and in-laws of non-EU citizens residing in Spain can apply for family reunification, under the condition that the said foreigner living in Spain has been in the country for at least one year (with a valid permit) and has applied for at least another year of residency.
 This residency card allows the applicant to live and work in the country.

-When applying, the individual should show adequate housing conditions in Spain, and, as always, sufficient economic means.
-In the case of family reunification, the Spanish or European citizen needs to show that they can support their arriving relatives (i.e. the applicant).
+When applying, the individual should show adequate housing conditions in Spain, and, as always, sufficient economical means.
+In the case of family reunification, the Spanish resident needs to show that they can support their arriving relatives (i.e., the applicant).
 There are four main ways to do this.
-They can show that they are employed by a company, that they are a registered self-employed worker, that they are an enrolled student declaring financial support, or that they have at least 150% of IPREM.
+They can show that they are employed by a company, that they are a registered self-employed worker, that they are an enrolled student declaring financial support, or that they have at least 150% of IPREM in the case of the family being the reuniting and the reunited, and 50% more of the IPREM for each additional member in the family.

 Arraigo